 New skeletal evidence joins only three other examples of brutal Roman practice

-A recent surprise discovery has shed light on the gruesome execution practice of Roman crucifixion.
-As first reported in the magazine British Archaeology, a team excavating several graves at a site near Fenstanton in southeastern England came across the remains of a person executed by crucifixion during the second century C.E.
+A surprise discovery has shed light on the gruesome execution practice of Roman crucifixion.
+As first reported in December 2021 in the magazine British Archaeology, a team excavating several graves at a site near Fenstanton in southeastern England came across the remains of a person executed by crucifixion during the second century C.E.
 Despite crucifixion being a relatively common method of Roman execution, this is only the fourth time an archaeological find has provided direct evidence of the practice.
 Similar to the previously discovered examples, including the remains of a crucified individual found in a first-century tomb in Jerusalem in 1968, the Fenstanton burial preserves evidence of the nail that pierced the individual’s heel bones during the crucifixion.

 Analysis of the remains has shown that the victim was a man, likely in his late 20s, who lived around 1,800 to 1,900 years ago during the period of Roman control over Britain.
 At only a few inches in length, the nail was driven into the man’s heel bone, barely protruding out the other side.
 The excavators also noted that there was a second, smaller indentation in the bone, which they believe may have been a “misfire” where the nail failed to go through the bone on the first try.
 The burial also contained the remains of a wooden structure, possibly a bier, upon which the man’s crucified body would have been laid.